tonai/react-per-form/doc/docs/guides/07-messages-and-i18n.md

 ## Local custom messages

-You can also provide local custom messages useing the `useInput` or `useInputs` hooks:
+You can also provide local custom messages using the `useInput` or `useInputs` hooks:

 import LocalValidationHookMessages from '@site/src/demo/LocalValidationHookMessages';
 import LocalValidationHookMessagesSource from '!!raw-loader!@site/src/demo/LocalValidationHookMessages';